codesilva/codesilva.github.io/_posts/2025-12-29-76-porcento-devs-insatisfeitos-como-fugir-estatistica-2026.md

 #### **1. A NATUREZA DO TRABALHO EM PROJETOS DE SOFTWARE**

-O primeiro passo é alinhar suas expectativas com a realidade.
+Alinhe suas expectativas com a realidade.
 Você precisa aceitar que:

 **A CONSTANTE DO SOFTWARE É A MUDANÇA**